davidoram/beaker/docs/transcript.md

 We have already seen the JSON Schema file definitions, for example `schemas/stock-add.request.json`.
 We factor out any common types into their own files so we can re-use them - like we did for `schemas/product-sku.json`

 Next lets look at how the JSON Schema compiler is constructed.
 Open the `internal/utility/schema_loader.go` and we are going to walk through the `NewJSONSchemaCompiler` method.
 It takes a context (which is unused - my bad), and a schemaDir, the folder that holds the schema files.
 We pass that to the `NewLoader` function passing a map from the url prefixes to the directory that holds the schemas with that prefix.
 The loaders job is to resolve schemas as its validating.
-When the schame compiler needs a specific schema as identiifed by its id, it asks the Loader to retrieve it.
+When the schame compiler needs a specific schema as identified by its id, it asks the Loader to retrieve it.
 Our Loader will load our applications schemas from that directory, but then it will also the HTTP loader to retrieve schemas from across the internet.
 It creates an HTTPLoader which is a wrapper around the standard library http.Client setting the timeout to 15s.
 Then we create a FilePrefixLoader which checks if the url prefix matches one thats mapped to a folder, and if so loads that file from the disc & returns it.
 If no match is found the request is passed on to a jsonschema.SchemeURLLoader which delegates to other loaders based on the url scheme - thats the starting portion of the url eg: `file:` or `http:` etc, so if its a file it will use a FileLoader that simply loads files from the local file system, if its an http/https scheme it delegates to the HTTPLoader which issues an HTTP GET request to retrieve the file & return it.

 Now a little sidebar here.
 You might be thinking hey I don't see you caching any of these requests.
 Thats right.
 I always avoid caching until is proving to be a problem.
 Why?
 Because caching is hard.
 Caching is hard because you’re trading correctness for speed — and keeping that trade fair is tricky.
-You need to know when the truth chances (invalidating the cache), You need to know how long to cache for (TTL), in a distributed like the web there are many layers of caches - which layer is lying to us.
+You need to know when the truth changes (invalidating the cache), You need to know how long to cache for (TTL), in a distributed like the web there are many layers of caches - which layer is lying to us.
 All this makes for a tricky debugging scenario.
+I allways like to verify if what I have is "fast enough" before I start looking at caching.
+"Do the simple things first; God handles the impossible refactors.”

 OK, back to the `NewJSONSchemaCompiler` function, now that the loader is created, we create a NewCompiler, and attach the loader.
 Then we call `AssertContent` which means if the schema says this field should contain a specific type of encoded content (like base64 data or a certain media type), double-check that it really does, and `AssertFormat` which means if the schema says this field must be an email address, make sure it really looks like one — not just any string.
 Some JSON Schema compilers treat these things as hints but don't enforce them, and we want to be as strict as possibile with our inputs.
 Lastly we tell the compiler to use the latest draft version of JSON Schema.

 When we want to use the compiler we will call  the `ValidateJSON` function in the internal/api/request_scope.go file.
 The first few lines capture telemetry data, which is important to know later - we will look at that in a later episode.
-Incideently capturing precicisely how long an operation like schema validation takes allows us to make data driven informed decisions.
+Incidently capturing precicisely how long an operation like schema validation takes allows us to make data driven informed decisions.
 If the idea of caching schemas comes up you can look at the telemetry and guage exactly how loing is spent doing this work and decide if you need to optimize that part of the code path or not.
 Don't be fooled into thinking faster is better everywhere, sometimes you trade-off so much complexity to gain a millisecond or two it may not be worth it when you can look elsewhere for easier optimizations.

 OK, we check if rs.HasError - lets come back to that in future.
 We next check id the jsonData is emapty - thats immediately an error.
 If the compiler hasn't been passed in thats also an error.
 Finally we get to ask the compiler to `Compile` a schema for us based on the schema name we have asked for.
 Again this is another potential place for caching, but I don't need to so I keep the code path simple.
 If the schema is nil, thats an error, but if not we use the function that the library provides to unmarshall the JSON, again checking for errors.
 Now we get to the important part.
 The call to `schema.Validate(data)` - this takes the JSON, and validates it against the schema returning an error if it doesn't comply.
 Its a simple as that one call to perform all the multitude of validations that your JSON Schemas can apply.